 The concept of emotional intelligence was heavily popularized by the publications of psychologist-journalist Daniel Goleman.
 Goleman claims for example that EI accounts for 80% of work performance and life success and is directly linked to career progression (Goleman, 1995, 1998).
-However, we may include counterfactual experience.
-Corruption scandals all over the world appear to confirm that de facto the least empathetic, most anti-social Machiavellian strategists and sociopaths rank among the most successful public leaders.
-Kevin Spacey, aka Frank Underwood, in the recent political thriller ‘House of Cards’ (picture above) would be a good example for a very different type of EI, the public script of advocating instrumentalized and non-empathetic EI (Fincher et al., 2013).
+However, not all types of emotional intelligence appear productive.
+Corruption and power struggles all over the world confirm that in many cases the least empathetic, most anti-social Machiavellian strategists and manipulative sociopaths rank among the most successful public leaders.
+Emotional intelligence appears to evolve independently of ethics.

 Peter Salovey and John D. Mayer define emotional intelligence “as the subset of social intelligence that involves the ability to monitor one’s own and others’ feelings and emotions, to discriminate among them and to use this information to guide one’s thinking and actions” (Salovey, & Mayer,1990, p.190).
 The ambiguity of the term has led to critique counter-arguing that emotions and intelligence are unrelated and EI is therefore an invalid concept (Locke, 2005).
 Evidence relating to EI can be separated into empirical evidence, of which there is little due to lack of rigorous research, and circumstantial, of which there is plenty.